junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > (canon) Cas dies to save Dean, the confession, the devastation, the pain, the lost.
 Has to tell Jack, Jack asks what makes Cas truly happy, Dean realizes he gives Cas nothing.

-NO.
+*NO.*

-No, no, no, no, this is not happening.
+*No, no, no, no, this is not happening.*

 Dean feels his body moves ahead, reaching out.
 Lips trembling.

-Cas.
+*Cas.*

 He cries out his name, matching his gazes.
 His throat is not working.
-But he's shouting the angel's name.
-Cas, Cas --
+But he's shouting the angel's name. *Cas, Cas --*

 But Castiel does not hear him.
 His shouts are buried inside.
 Dean watches the teary smile, pinned frozen by the pained happiness in his eyes.
-The most hopeless, devastated happiness.
+The most hopeless, devastated happiness he's ever seen.
 But still, it's happiness that he can see.
+It's Cas's happiness that he's witnessing, for the first time.
+And the last.

 "Don't do this, Cas." his lips move.
 He pleads.
 His heart thumps as hard as Billie's whacking on the door.
 The countdown to their death.
-Or their departure.
+Or their separation.
+For eternity.

-Don't.
+*Don't.*

 His eyes burning hot.
 He can't cry.
 Not now.
 Not when tears will blur his vision of the angel.
 Of Cas.
 Of Cas when he said he ...

+Dean breaths hard.

-Don't do this, Cas...
+*Don't do this, Cas...
 Don't say goodbye.
-Don't leave me.
+Don't leave me.*

 Dean's mind is saying, screaming, he doesn't know if his lips follow the order.
 He can't breath.
-The feeling in his stomach twists the entire internal organ upside down.
+The feeling in his stomach twists the entire internal upside down, stirs into scramble.

-Don't go, Cas.
+*Don't go, Cas.
 Don't die...
-Please.
+Please.*

 And then, all is over.
 Like a dream.
 A bad dream waking up.
 Or a good one interrupted.

 There is just silence.
-Dead, empty, silence all over him.
+Dead, empty, hopeless silence all over him.
+All around him.

 No Cas.